fpereiro/gotoB/tutorial/tutorial.md

 ### Chapter 7: templates & state management

 As we saw earlier, a fundamental part of any webapp is the UI (user interface).
 The UI is made of multiple components that have both *fixed* and *changing* parts.
 Any webapp must be able to elegantly express the UI in a way that defines both the fixed and changing parts.
-The way to do this is through **templates**.
+This is done through **templates**.

 Being able to express how the UI should look at any moment is, however, not enough.
 Once the state changes, we also need to be able to update the UI so that it reflects the changes to the state.
 In other words, the UI needs to be updated when the state changes.
-This is solved by **state management**.
+This is where **state management** comes in.

 We'll start by understanding templates.
 Let's go back to our stopwatch example.